sashimi-yzh/chisel-template/README.md

 #### SBT or mill

 SBT is the most common built tool in the Scala community.
 You can download it [here](https://www.scala-sbt.org/download.html).
 mill is another Scala/Java build tool without obscure DSL like SBT.
-You can download it [here](https://github.com/com-lihaoyi/mill/releases)
+It is much faster than SBT.
+Refer to the documentation [here](https://com-lihaoyi.github.io/mill) to download mill.

 ### How to get started